 No witnesses take the stand here.

-After the judge listens to the arguments, and reviews the Motion for Summary Judgment and any written responses (including affidavits, memorandums of law, etc.) the judge issues a ruling (which can happen at the hearing or some time afterwards).
+After the judge listens to the arguments and reviews the Motion for Summary Judgment and any written responses (including affidavits, memorandums of law, etc.) the judge issues a ruling (which can happen at the hearing or some time afterward).